omidrazzaghi2000/vahidesy/README.md

 # Omid Pay Attention

+Login to cloudflare with aliakbar then npm run build add three-vanta.js to assets folder change src/Assets to assets compress dist directory to dist.zip inside the folder go to workers and pages in dashboard of cloudflare and then you can create a new deployment with dist.zip

 ## Note
 In the last mindphilos deploytion `:)` you edit built website
 - delete all /vahidesy